Loading...

 performance assessment

-Passing score: Varies by subject
+Passing score: N/A

 First certificate for new teachers who have completed an approved teacher preparation program and passed all required exams.
 Valid for 5 years and cannot be renewed; holder must advance to Professional Certificate.